Robert McCallum Jr.: Early life and education

-In 1968, McCallum was named a Rhodes Scholar and attended Oxford University in England.
+In 1968, McCallum was named a Rhodes Scholar and attended Christ Church, Oxford in England.
+He earned a Bachelor of Arts in Jurisprudence with First Class Honors in 1971.
 While at Oxford, McCallum was a member of the Oxford University men's basketball team that reached the final of the Amateur Basketball Association (A.B.B.A) National Championship.
 In 1969, he married Mary Rankin Weems ("Mimi") of Memphis.
 They have two adult sons, one of whom was also a Rhodes Scholar.
 McCallum graduated from Yale Law School in 1973.

 Professional life

 After completing his Juris Doctor at Yale in 1973, McCallum joined the Atlanta law firm of Alston & Bird.
 Philip Alston, one of the principals of this firm, was U.S. Ambassador to Australia under President Jimmy Carter from 1977 to 1981.
 McCallum remained with the firm for 28 years, before joining the U.S. Department of Justice in 2001 as Assistant Attorney General for the Civil Division.
-In this position, he oversaw litigation involving the defense of challenges to Presidential actions and acts of Congress; national security issues; immigration; benefit programs; commercial issues including health care fraud, banking, insurance, patents, debt collection; and the Food Drug and Cosmetic Act.
+In this position, he oversaw litigation involving the defense of challenges to presidential actions and acts of Congress; national security issues; immigration; benefit programs; commercial issues including health care fraud, banking, insurance, patents, debt collection; and the Food Drug and Cosmetic Act.

 In July 2003 McCallum was appointed Associate Attorney General.
 He served as Acting Deputy Attorney General from September to December 2004 and from August 2005 until he resigned on being nominated as Ambassador to Australia.

 In 2005 McCallum, who had been a partner at the Atlanta law firm Alston & Bird that did legal work for R.J.
 Reynolds Tobacco, was accused of interfering with the government's prosecution of the tobacco industry by requiring Justice Department lawyers to cut their demand for an industry-sponsored smoking cessation program from $130 billion to $10 billion.
 One prosecution witness, Matthew Myers, said he was told by Justice lawyers that McCallum wanted him to remove part of his testimony.
 Harvard business professor Max Bazerman then told the press McCallum sent word he would be prohibited from testifying if he did not alter his testimony; Bazerman refused to do so but to his surprise was still allowed to testify.
 During his ambassadorial confirmation hearings before the United States Senate, Senator Dick Durbin of Illinois raised this issue and demanded an investigation of McCallum's role.
 The Justice Department's Office of Professional Responsibility found no wrongdoing on McCallum's part.
 In her 2006 decision in the case, Judge Gladys Kessler placed limits on tobacco companies' abilities to market cigarettes, but found that a previous appeals court ruling prevented her (in the judicial branch) from requiring the industry to pay for a smoking cessation program.